onflow/flow-go/cmd/bootstrap/README.md

 ## Generating networking key for Observer

 This generates the networking key used by observers to connect to the public libp2p network.
-It is a different key format than staked nodes and should only be used for observers.
+It is a different key format than staked nodes and should only be used for Observers.

 ```bash
 go run -tags relic ./cmd/bootstrap observer-network-key  -o ./path/